stashapp/CommunityScripts/plugins/FileMonitor/README.md

 	#               And days usage is discourage, because it only works if FileMonitor is running for X many days non-stop.
 	# The below example tasks are done using hours and minutes, however any of these task types can be converted to a daily, weekly, or monthly syntax.

-	# Example#B1: Task for calling another Stash plugin, which needs plugin name and plugin ID.
+	# Example#B1: The following task is the syntax used for a plugin.
+A plugin task requires the plugin name for the [task] field, and the plugin-ID for the [pluginId] field.
 	{"task" : "PluginButtonName_Here", "pluginId" : "PluginId_Here", "hours" : 0}, # The zero frequency value makes this task disabled.
+	# Example#B2: Optionally, the validateDir field can be included which is used to validate that the plugin is installed either under the plugins folder or under the plugins-community folder.
+	{"task" : "PluginButtonName_Here", "pluginId" : "PluginId_Here",  "validateDir" : "UsuallySameAsPluginID", "hours" : 0}, # The zero frequency value makes this task disabled.

-	# Example#B2: Task to execute a command
+	# Example#B3: Task to execute a command
 	{"task" : "execute", "command" : "C:\\MyPath\\HelloWorld.bat", "hours" : 0},

-	# Example#B3: Task to execute a command with optional args field, and using keyword <plugin_path>, which gets replaced with filemonitor.py current directory.
+	# Example#B4: Task to execute a command with optional args field, and using keyword <plugin_path>, which gets replaced with filemonitor.py current directory.
 	{"task" : "execute", "command" : "<plugin_path>HelloWorld.cmd", "args" : "--name David", "minutes" : 0},
 ],
 ````